lubuntu-team/manual/source/3/3.2/3.2.19/Printers.rst

 Version
 -------
-Lubuntu ships with version 1.5.11 of printers.
+Lubuntu ships with version 1.5.11 of Printers.

 How to Launch
 -------------